elvistony/imu-wifi-fusion/README.md

-# Unlocking Indoor Navigation: A Journey with Wi-Fi and IMU Sensor Fusion
+# Expanding Indoor Navigation: A Journey with Wi-Fi and IMU Sensor Fusion
 #### MASTERS DISSERTATION - Source Code